-A Respondent or Complainant who plans to have a Representative during the Conduct Procedures must submit a certification statement signed by the Representative stating that the Representative has read in their entirety and understood the following documents:
+A Respondent or Complainant who plans to be represented by a Representative during the Conduct Procedures must submit a certification statement signed by the Representative stating that the Representative has read in their entirety and understands the following documents:

 - 1. University Policy 406, The Code of Student Responsibility; - 2.
-University Policy 402, Student Records; - 3.
+University Policy 402, Student Education Records (FERPA); - 3.
 Residential Student Handbook (if applicable); - 4.
 University Parking Ordinances (if applicable); - 5.
 UNC Board of Governors Policy 700.4.1, Policy on Minimum Substantive and Procedural Standards for Student Disciplinary Proceedings; - 6.
 UNC Board of Governors Regulation 700.4.1.1[R], Applicable to Student Disciplinary or Conduct Procedures: Right to an Attorney or Non-Attorney Advocate for Students and Student Organizations; and - 7.
 The Code of The University of North Carolina, Section 502 D(3).